defenseunicorns/uds-docs/src/content/docs/security/overview.md

 **What you get:**

-- **Runtime/container security** from NeuVector, used in alerting/monitor mode by default.
+- **Runtime/container security** from NeuVector, used in alerting/monitor mode by default. *(Note: NeuVector will be removed from UDS Core on November 10, 2025)*
+- **Runtime/container security** from Falco, providing real-time threat detection and security monitoring.
 - **Visibility** into suspicious process, network, and file activity with alerts routed to your ops tooling.

 **Why it matters:**